Before and After: SaaS Landing Page Goes from Score 38 to 91

 Overall3891+53

-Crawl access and semantic structure were not targeted in this sprint and moved only marginally — the small gains came from the SSR migration improving how crawlers interacted with the page structure.
-Both remain on the roadmap for the next optimization cycle.
+Crawl access and semantic structure weren't targeted in this sprint and moved only marginally, the small gains a side effect of the SSR migration improving how crawlers interacted with the page structure; both remain on the roadmap for the next cycle.
+The full weighting that makes a 91 possible is in the signal scoring guide.

 5. Outcome Context